Granoia/bio331-utils/README.md

 g.remove('__background_color__')
 g.remove('Team')

-#if you ever want to save a Mission Control session so that the graph and data attributes are immediately replicable, use export
+#if you ever want to save a Mission Control session so that the graph and data
+#attributes are immediately replicable, use export
 g.export()

-#if you ever want to change the default visual attributes of the graph, use the default command:
+#if you ever want to change the default visual attributes of the graph, use
+#the default command:
 g.default('background_color','#ffffff')
 g.default() #shows the current default settings
-#note that visual attributes patterned after a data attribute with None as an entry will take on the default settings
+#note that visual attributes patterned after a data attribute with
+#None as an entry will take on the default visual settings

 #if you ever want to get data out of the Graph, use nodeGet and/or edgeGet